mlx-serve/Deep dive · Speculative decoding

 Does it change the model's output?

 No. Drafts are verified by the target model itself — greedy decoding is byte-identical over the verification window, and sampling is mathematically exact in distribution.
-Byte-equivalence suites for all three engines run on every release.
+Byte-equivalence suites for all four engines run on every release.

 Which engine should I use?